MarcusMini/small_xml_project/README.md

 ##### Allow user to create, update and browse documents threw this web application

-# To consult this project online
+# To consult this project

 Use this URL : http://lapprentissage.com/ProjetXML/